 In 2003, Fondation Émergence established the Fight Against Homophobia Award.
 The Award is Fondation Émergence’s way of recognising the significant contribution made by a personality or organisation to combat the prejudice gays and lesbians are subjected to.
-Presented every year since 2003, the Award has also served to highlight not only openness toward gay and lesbian realities but also the successful work that enables society to accept these realities.
+Presented every year since 2003, the Award has also served to highlight not only openness to LGBT realities but also the successful work that enables society to accept these realities.
 In 2014, this award was renamed the Laurent-McCutcheon Award (in French).

 A panel of judges, assembled by Fondation Émergence, is composed of three members from the Fondation Émergence Board of Directors.
 After consultation with the community, the panel presents a list of finalists plus its recommendations to the Board of Directors.
 The Board designates who the Laurent-McCutcheon Award recipient will be.
 The recipient’s name is then made public each year in connection with the International Day Against Homophobia and Transphobia.
 In this way, the recipient receives a sign of gratitude.